Approximation of integration over finite groups, difference sets and association schemes: Pre-difference sets

-\begin{proposition} Let $D_{16}$ be the dihedral group of order 16 presented by $\left<s,r \mid s^2=r^8=(sr)^2=1\right>$.
-Then, the subset $Y=\{1,r,s,sr^3,sr^5,sr^7\}$ is a $(16,6,2)$ pre-difference set.
+is a $(16,6,2)$ pre-difference set.
 This is not a difference set. \end{proposition} A proof is done by a program using GAP\cite{GAP}.
 The element $sr$ is not a difference of two elements in $Y$, and hence $Y$ is not a difference set.

 \begin{remark} It is conjectured that any dihedral group $D_{2n}$ has only trivial difference sets\cite[Remark 4.4]{DIFF-SET-FAN}.
 The conjecture is true for $n$ being a prime power (\cite[Theorem~1.3]{DIFF-SET-DENG} for the prime $2$, \cite[Theorem~4.5]{DIFF-SET-FAN} for odd primes).
 Thus, $D_{16}$ has no non-trivial difference set, but has non-trivial pre-difference set. \end{remark}